snimu/blog/contents/model-stacking/article.md

 1. Do forward pass through model 1 and collect dataset of hidden states
 2. Do forward pass through second model, with hidden states of model 1 as inputs
-3. Calculate loss agaist token targets
+3. Calculate loss against token targets
 4. Calculate the gradient with respect to the input-hidden-states at which the first model's output-hidden-states will be entered
 5. Update the input-hidden-states with the gradients to get inputs that would have produced the correct targets with high confidence in model 2
 6. Create a dataset of such samples&mdash;token inputs, corrected hidden-state-inputs, token targets&mdash; and train model 1 on this